-- Webber, LLC and UnitedHealthcare do not decide what care you need or will receive.
-You and your Physician make those decisions. - UnitedHealthcare communicates to you decisions about whether the Plan will cover or pay for the health care that you may receive.
-The Plan pays for Covered Health Services, which are more fully described in this SPD.

-■ The Plan may not pay for all treatments you or your Physician may believe are necessary.
+- UnitedHealthcare communicates to you decisions about whether the Plan will cover or pay for the health care that you may receive.
+The Plan pays for Covered Health Services, which are more fully described in this SPD. - The Plan may not pay for all treatments you or your Physician may believe are necessary.
 If the Plan does not pay, you will be responsible for the cost.